esride-nik/ExB-workshop/README.md

 * Clone the sample repo into your Experience Builder Client root folder and restart your watcher.
 * Some widgets depend on 3rd party NPM packages, which need to be installed before compiling.
 These widgets have their own ``package.json`` in their root folder.
 Either navigate to the particular folders and execute ``npm i`` in there or run the script ``npm run install-subfolders`` right in the repository root.
 This will scan through the widget folders and install all dependencies.

+### Using 3rd party NPM packages in your widgets

+It's a good practice to ``npm init`` within the widget folder and install dependencies there.
+During development, it will work also with a central ``package.json`` file containing the dependencies for all your widgets (resulting in one single ``node_modules`` folder outside ``widgets``), but fails to resolve dependencies for production use.
+We'll end up with one ``package.json`` per widget using packages, but that's what ``npm run install-subfolders`` (see above) is for.
+For example, when following [this guide](https://doc.arcgis.com/de/experience-builder/11.0/configure-widgets/add-custom-widgets.htm), the ``npm run build:prod`` will not find the installed packages after copying only the subfolder with your widget into ``your-extensions/widgets``.

 ### Optional: Use the demo app locally
 * Link the config of the app in the server folder:
   * Open command prompt (does not work with Git Bash or similar)